adamrushuk/PowerShellPracticeAndStyle/Style-Guide/Documentation-and-Comments.md

     #>
 ```

-Comment-based help is displayed when the user types `help Get-Example` or `Get-Example -?`, etc.
+Comment-based help is displayed when the user types `Get-Help Get-Example`, `help Get-Example` or `Get-Example -?`, etc.

 Your help should be helpful.
 That is, if you've written a tool called `Get-LOBAppUser`, don't write help that merely says, "Gets LOB App Users."
 Duh.

-**Further information:** You can get more on the use of comment-based help by typing `help about_Comment_Based_Help` within Powershell.
+**Further information:** You can get more on the use of comment-based help by typing `Get-Help about_Comment_Based_Help` within Powershell.